Author:

 Ushkalova E.A.

-By the beginning of 2013, the share of people aged 65 and older amounted to an average of about 13%in Russia, and in some regions - 28%.
-It is predicted that in the global structure of the population by 2050 it will be 22%.
-In Russia, by the beginning of 2021, an increase in the number of people aged 65 years and older to 22.9 million people, 80 years and older - 5.5 million people are expected; 100 years and older - 7266 people.
-The fastest growing group of population in economically developed countries is 80 years of age and older.
+By the beginning of 2013, the proportion of people aged 65 and over averaged approximately 13% in Russia, and 28% in some regions.
+It is projected to reach 22% of the global population by 2050.
+In Russia, by the beginning of 2021, the number of people aged 65 and over is expected to increase to 22.9 million, 80 and over – 5.5 million, and 100 and over – 7,266.
+People aged 80 and over are the fastest growing population group in economically developed countries.

-The data of evidence -based medicine on the effectiveness and safety of drugs (drugs) in the elderly are extremely limited, since the age> 65 years remains one of the main criteria for non -inclusion in randomized controlled studies (RCTs).
+Evidence-based medicine data on the efficacy and safety of medications in the elderly are extremely limited, since age >65 years remains one of the main criteria for exclusion from randomized controlled trials (RCTs).

-Meanwhile, the effectiveness and safety of therapy in elderly patients can differ significantly from those in middle and young people, which is associated with age -related changes in physiology, leading to changes in pharmacokinetics and pharmacodynamics of many drugs.
+Meanwhile, the efficacy and safety of therapy in elderly patients may differ significantly from that in middle-aged and younger individuals, due to age-related physiological changes that alter the pharmacokinetics and pharmacodynamics of many medications.

-Other factors that complicate pharmacotherapy in elderly people include: “fragility” (frailty), somatic and mental comorbidity and polypragmasia associated with it, social factors (loneliness, helplessness, poverty), low learning and low commitment to treatment.
+Other factors complicating pharmacotherapy in the elderly include frailty, somatic and mental comorbidity and associated polypharmacy, social factors (loneliness, helplessness, poverty), poor learning abilities, and poor treatment adherence.

 THE INFORMATION IS INTENDED FOR HEALTHCARE AND PHARMACEUTICAL PROFESSIONALS.
 THIS INFORMATION IS NOT INTENDED AS A SUBSTITUTE FOR MEDICAL ADVICE.